jonathanmorgan/context_text/README.md

         - install the PostgreSQL client if it isn't already installed.
 On linux, you'll also need to install a few dev packages (python-dev, libpq-dev) ( [source](http://initd.org/psycopg/install/) ).
         - install the psycopg2 python package.
 Install using pip (`sudo pip install psycopg2`).

-    - mysql - MySQL-python - Before you can connect to MySQL with this code, you need to do the following:
+    - mysql - mysqlclient - Before you can connect to MySQL with this code, you need to do the following:

+        - mysqlclient

             - install the MySQL client if it isn't already installed.
 On linux, you'll also need to install a few dev packages (python-dev, libmysqlclient-dev) ( [source](http://codeinthehole.com/writing/how-to-set-up-mysql-for-python-on-ubuntu/) ).
+            - install the mysqlclient python package using pip (`(sudo) pip install mysqlclient`).

+        - OR pymysql (coming soon)

-        - install the MySQLdb python package.
-To install, you can either install through your operating system's package manager (ubuntu, for example, has package "python-mysqldb") or using pip (`sudo pip install MySQL-python`).
+            - install the pymysql python package using pip (`(sudo) pip install pymysql`).

 - python packages that I find helpful:

     - ipython - `(sudo) pip install ipython`

-- inside the sourcenet project, requirements.txt contains all of these things, assumes you will use postgresql and so includes psycopg2.
-To install requirements using requirements.txt from this repository:

-    - install django now using pip: `(sudo) pip install django`
-    - continue on in this guide until you have downloaded and installed sourcenet from github, then:
-    - `(sudo) pip install -r sourcenet/requirements.txt`
-    - you could also just grab requirements.txt from github on its own, then use the above command right now!: [https://github.com/jonathanmorgan/sourcenet/blob/master/requirements.txt](https://github.com/jonathanmorgan/sourcenet/blob/master/requirements.txt)

-- Natural Language Processing (NLP) APIs, if you are building your own thing:
+- Natural Language Processing (NLP) APIs, if you are building your own thing (I don't use Alchemy API right now, and I built my own OpenCalais client):

     - To use Alchemy API, clone the `Alchemy_API` python client into your django project's root folder: